AlexB7/Quake2-NightHunters/README.md

  This is the source code for the Quake2 mod NightHunters 1.51

- A 32-bit pre-compiled version can be downloaded from https://www.fragit.net/nighthunters/main.html (nh1-51.zip / nh1-51.tgz).
+ A 32-bit pre-compiled Windows and Linux version can be downloaded from https://www.fragit.net/nighthunters/main.html (nh1-51.zip / nh1-51.tgz).
 The
  distribution files are also available in the /packaging folder.